oracle/docker-images/OracleEssbase/README.md

 Build the Oracle Essbase 21.1.0 image using:

-$ sh buildDockerImage.sh -v 21.1.0
+$ sh buildContainerImage.sh -v 21.1.0

-   Usage: buildDockerImage.sh -v [version]
+   Usage: buildContainerImage.sh -v [version]
    Builds a Container Image for Oracle Essbase.

 Verify you now have the image `oracle/essbase:21.1.0` in place with